ragavi94/DevopsProject/milestone2/Readme.txt

 4. Add your id_rsa.pub ssh key into the jenkins server.

 You should now be able to run the ansible playbooks.
 You might want to stop the jenkins server vm, increase the RAM size and run it again if the build seems to get stuck.We noticed it was mostly due to memory issues.

 Run Ansible Playbooks:

 We ve consolidated all variables across diffrent roles into a single vars file in the root directory.
 All secrets have been encrypted using Ansible Vault.

-To Run the Jenkins Setup:
+– To Run the Jenkins Setup:

 ansible-playbook jenkins.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone2/ansible_scripts/vars/main.yml

-To Run the Checkbox Setup and Static Analysis: (Builds to be seen at 192.168.33.72:8080)
+– To Run the Checkbox Setup and Static Analysis: (Builds to be seen at 192.168.33.72:8080)

 ansible-playbook checkbox.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone2/ansible_scripts/vars/main.yml

-To Run the Checkbox Setup and Analysis: (Builds to be seen at 192.168.33.72:5001)
+– To Run the Checkbox Setup and Analysis: (Builds to be seen at 192.168.33.72:5001)

 ansible-playbook itrust.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone2/ansible_scripts/vars/main.yml

-To Run the ITrust Job to call pre-push trigget, run fuzzer, make random changes based on fuzzer file and commit them to remote
-ITrust Fuzzer Branch, follwed by Test Suite runs, Jacoco Coverage and Test Prioritization on the reports.
+– To Run the ITrust Job to call pre-push trigget, run fuzzer, make random changes based on fuzzer file and commit them to remote Itrust Fuzzer Branch, follwed by Test Suite runs, Jacoco Coverage and Test Prioritization on the reports.

 sudo ansible-playbook fuzzer_tests.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone2/ansible_scripts/vars/main.yml

 See reports at /home/vagrant/report.txt on the jenkins server (192.168.33.72)

-To run a static analysis on ITrust source code using the checkstyle plugin, report warnings and errors.
+– To run a static analysis on ITrust source code using the checkstyle plugin, report warnings and errors.
 Make changes on pom.xml to change attributes like "failsOnViolation"/"failsOnError" and see the build failure.

 ansible-playbook itrust_build_coverage.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone2/ansible_scripts/vars/main.yml

 See all checkstyle reports at /var/lib/jenkins/workspace/itrust_job/iTrust2-v4/iTrust2/target/checkstyle-result.xml in the jenkins server (192.168.33.72)

 Challenges faced: